-Reasons for Dissatisfaction This chart shows the various reasons why local agricultural producers report being dissatisfied with their current internet service.
+This chart shows the various reasons why local agricultural producers report being dissatisfied with their

-100%

 Agriculture Technology Applications

 Twenty-first century agriculture operations have many opportunities to use technology to improve efficiency and increase production.
-This chart shows the use and interest in the variety of technology-enabled equipment among agricultural producers.
+This chart shows the usage and interest in the variety of technologyenabled equipment among agricultural producers.